djoshea/neuropixel-utils/docs/waveforms.md

 ![cluster_snippets](images/cluster_snippets.png "Cluster waveforms")

 As you can see, there are other waveforms in the background corrupting these extracted waveforms.
-We can use the other Kilkosort detected spike times and their respective templates to automatically clean these waveforms by subtracting the appropriate template at the appropriate times.
+We can use the other Kilosort detected spike times and their respective templates to automatically clean these waveforms by subtracting the appropriate template at the appropriate times.

 ```matlab
 snippetSet = ks.getWaveformsFromRawData('cluster_ids', cluster_id, ...